Australia-Singapore Digital Economy Agreement: summary of key outcomes

-Once the DEA enters into force, it will amend the SAFTA to replace the existing Electronic Commerce chapter with a new Digital Economy chapter, along with other amendments.
+The DEA amends the SAFTA to replace the existing Electronic Commerce chapter with a new Digital Economy chapter, along with other amendments.

 For more information

-Further information on the Australia-Singapore Digital Economy Agreement is available at: http://dfat.gov.au/au-sg-dea
+Further information on the DEA is available at: http://dfat.gov.au/au-sg-dea

 We welcome your feedback on further potential areas of cooperation with Singapore on digital economy issues.